Elementary Real Analysis: Arithmetic of derivatives

 \section{Arithmetic of derivatives}

-The derivative is a~unary operation on $\mathcal{R}$.
-We describe its interactions with the binary operation $+$, $\cdot$ and $/$.
-In the next section we consider interactions with the composition and inverse.
-We always give point-wise and global formula.
-The former formulas allow infinite values of derivatives.
-The latter formulas involve only finite values.
+Global derivative is a~unary operation on $\mathcal{R}$.
+We describe its interactions with the operations of addition, multiplication, and division.
+In the next section, we treat composition and inverse.
+We consider both point-wise and global formulas.
+Point-wise formulas involve finite and infinite values of derivatives at points.
+Global formulas involve only finite values of global derivatives.